MRAlirad/ethers-simple-storage/note.md

 ### ABI and Binary

-in order to deploy our contract we need the `ABI` and `Binary` compiled code of the contract. we can use a package called `fs` to do so. [learn more](https://www.npmjs.com/package/fs-extra)
+in order to deploy our contract we need the `ABI` and `Binary` compiled code of the contract. we can use a package called [`fs`](https://www.npmjs.com/package/fs-extra) to do so.

 ```bash
 npm install fs-extra